TanjaKec/bootcamp/content/day1/whatisR/_index.en.md

 ## Then, R was born 😇🎶

-In early nineties at the University of Aucklandn in the Department of Statistics **R** was created by *Ross Ihaka* and *Robert Gentleman*.
+In the early nineties at the University of Auckland in the Department of Statistics **R** was created by *Ross Ihaka* and *Robert Gentleman*.

 They used [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) to make R open source free software.